SuperNEMO-DBD/Falaise/resources/config/snemo/demonstrator/geometry/4.0/README.rst

    building  of  *geometry  models* (ala  Geant4/GDML  logical  volume factories)

-   * ``*_categories.lis`` :  the description of all  geometry categories
+   * ``XXX_categories.lis``   :  the   description  of   all  geometry
-     associated to physical volumes of interest in the geometry setup;
-     this  allows to  build a  dictionnary of  geometry IDs  to enable automated location of volumes  and navigation within the geometry model
+     categories  associated to  physical  volumes of  interest in  the geometry setup; this allows to build a dictionary of geometry IDs to enable automated location of volumes and navigation within the geometry model

  * ``models/`` :  the directory that  contains files dedicated  to the building  of  *geometry  models* (ala  Geant4/GDML  logical  volume